jckouame/EclipseTrainingSlides/slides.md

 title: Differences

 - Both solutions are almost the same
+    - Both need a new launch delegate
+    - The first also provide a new launch config type
+    - The second re-uses existing launch config types
 <br><br>
-- Difference is in the UI presented to the user
+- Base choice on the UI presented to the user
     - Let's go over the two UIs
 <br><br>
 - Code differences are minor